dl1ksv/gr-display/README.md

 It contains three components:

 +  show_image       : display png images.

 +  show_text        : display ascii characters as text in a qt window.

-+  lcd_display: display and control numbers, that can be used control frequencies by sending messages

-                 See the lcd_example in the examples directory to get an impression
++  display_text_msg : display a message containing text

 I use show_image to receive and display some weather- satellite pictures with the funcube dongle and gnuradio.

-All blocks are using the latest 3.9- api.
+All blocks are using the latest 3.9 api.

 You'll find them in: